funkia/turbine-starter/README.md

 # Funnel starter

-Funnel starter using TypeScript and Webpack.
+Funnel starter kit using TypeScript and Webpack.

-## Get started
+## Get it

 Get what you need.